DerekCarson02/patriot_technologies_testing/README.md

 These are two applications that roll dice.

-One is a non-functioning WIP that utilizes a GUI:
+One is a WIP that utilizes a GUI:
 There will eventually be more boxes for rolling different types/amounts of dice.
-This should be easy, I just want to finish the clear roll history feature first before moving on.
-I am currently stuck on tring to clear the roll history list at the bottom of the screen.
+Due to my lack of knowledge in Tkinter, I had to use some work arounds that are not ideal but still display what is intended.

 The second is a text-based application:
 The code isn't neat and there is a lot of redundancy and inefficiency.